 Teaching

-Teaching, at university level or for the general public (see my outreach page for more details), has an important place in my professional career as astrophysicist.
+Teaching, at university level or for the general public (see my Outreach page for more details), has an important place in my professional career as astrophysicist.
 My current position (faculty equivalent) comes with many opportunities to fulfill my goal to foster the curiosity of fledging students, help them finding the best career path, and teach them important concepts such as scientific thinking, writing, and presenting, to equip them with all they need to become successful scientists.
-Below, I list students I have (co-) mentored, other important workshops, as well as classroom teaching.

 As a research faculty, we do not have a graduate student program at Caltech/IPAC.
 However, we offer a competitive IPAC Graduate Student Fellowship, with which students can work with our faculty on a research project for 6 months.
+The students get paid to cover moving and living expenses.
+This fellowship is a unique opportunity to pursue research in the vibrant city of Pasadena (also called NASAdena), a geographical hub of excellent science connecting Caltech, Carnegie, and the JPL.
+Most of the time, visiting graduate students will publish their project in a renowned journal.
 Depending on funding, 2-3 students are accepted each year.
 In addition to this, I co-mentor students from other universities through collaborative projects.
+A list of my current and past graduate students can be found on my Research Group page.

 SURF Undergraduate Students

-The Summer Undergraduate Research Fellowships (SURF) program gives undergraduate students the opportunity to conduct research during 10 weeks under the guidance of experienced mentors working at the frontier of their fields.
+The Caltech Summer Undergraduate Research Fellowships (SURF) program gives national and international undergraduate students the opportunity to conduct research during 10 weeks under the guidance of experienced mentors working at the frontier of their fields.
 The students join group meetings, workshops, and seminars, hence get to experience the everyday scientific environment.
-I had the opportunity to mentor several SURF students:
+I had the opportunity to mentor several SURF students with physics/astronomy and computer science majors.
+Approximately half of the SURFs I mentored continued working with me to eventually publish their project in an renowned journal.
+See my Research Group page for a list of current and past SURF undergraduate students.

 FIELDS Undergraduate Students

 The Fellowships and Internships in Extremely Large Data Sets (FIELDS) started in 2015 by Prof. Mobasher at the University California Riverside (UCR), gives minorities underrepresented in STEM fields the opportunity to work for 10 weeks in research groups at Caltech and the Jet Propulsion Laboratory (JPL).
-I had the opportunity to mentor the following undergraduate students as parts of FIELDS:
+I had the opportunity to mentor the one excellent undergraduate student with computer science major.
+The project helped her to find a job in a competitive large company.
+For more details on my FIELDs undergraduate students, visit my Research Group page.

 Workshops